buildproto/6px-js/README.md

 px.on('connection', function() {
   var _px = px({ img: imgElm });

   _px.output({ img: false })
     .url('6px')
     .tag('img');

   _px.save().then(function(res) {
     console.log('Job Finished:', res);
   });
 });
 ```
-<<<<<<< HEAD
 Now that we have covered some of the simple use cases, feel free to refer to our documentation!
 =======

-Now that we have gone through some of the sample use cases, we will go over all of the capabilities of the JS SDK.

 # Methods
 ## resize